-As you begin learning to read notes it is a good idea to first of all focus on just the melody and the rhythm, as we'll do here.
+But as you begin learning to read notes, it is a good idea to first of all focus on just the melody and the rhythm, as we'll do here.

 Look at this melody by W. A Mozart, it is the main theme from his Symphony Nr.
 40 in G minor:

-You can also see two flats in the beginning of the staff showing us the key signature and what notes that has to be lowered in the melody for the correct G minor “color” in this piece.
+You can also see two flats at the beginning of the staff showing us the key signature.
+It tells us the notes that have to be lowered in the melody for the correct G minor “color” in this piece.

 If we from the first example do the opposite; take away all that has to do with the melody - we get only the rhythm:

-This time you can see only the rhythm and how it is grouped on the beat that the also tells us in the start (4/4).
+This time you can see only the rhythm and how it is grouped on the beat that the time signature also tells us at the start (4/4).

-As you learn how to read music notes it is a good idea to first focus on learning and understanding one element, or part, at a time, and then combine melody and rhythm for a complete melody.
+As you learn how to read music notes, it's a good idea to first focus on learning and understanding each element separately.
+Then combine melody and rhythm for a complete melody.